top of page

 Four_women_selling_food-grains,_vegetables_and_fruit.jpg

 Its work moves across archives, oral histories, field observation, and experimental reconstruction.
-Meals, ingredients, and domestic practices are approached as historical sources that record labour, hierarchy, and everyday life.
+Meals, ingredients, and domestic practices are treated as historical sources that record labour, hierarchy, and everyday life.

 Why a “House”